franciscolobo/KOMODO2/README.md

 *****

-Once these two pieces are in place, the KOMODO2 pipeline can be run by invoking the main function of the package.
+Once these two pieces are in place, the CALANGO pipeline can be run by invoking the main function of the package.
 For instance:

 ```
-output <- run_KOMODO2(defs = "./data_files/parameters_validation/parameters_gene2GO_Pan_proxy.txt")
+output <- run_CALANGO(defs = "./data_files/parameters_validation/parameters_gene2GO_Pan_proxy.txt")
 ```

 Or, alternatively: